elotroalex/chiens/_texts/translation.md

 - Hurrah!

-- {:.speaker} The Merchants Provost.
+- {:.speaker} The Provost of the Merchants.

 - {:.prose .prose-indent} Eternal recognition to Toussaint Louverture, restorer of order, of finances, of commerce and industry.